johnpeart/johnpeart.github.io/src/blogpost/2024-02-04-life-stack.md

 ### iPhone 15 Pro Max

-This is my most recent computing purchase, and it's really no different from the iPhone 12 Pro or any other iPhone I had before it.
+This is my most recent computing purchase, and it's really no different from iPhone 12 Pro or any other iPhone I had before it.
 The camera is better and the screen is bigger than the last one, sure.
 The truly appreciable benefit to this model, from my day-to-day use, is the truly brilliant battery life.

 ### Apple Watch (7th generation)